lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

       cross-certificate is called an "inter-domain cross-certificate" if the subject and issuer CAs belong to
-      different administrative domains; it is called an "intra-domain cross-certificate" otherwise.
+      different administrative domains; it is called an "intra-domain cross-certificate" otherwise. \

+          [ RFC Editor: Please remove the backslashes and keep the indentation of the notes. ] \

-        1. Note 1.
-The above definition of "cross-certificate" aligns with the defined term "CA-certificate" in X.509.
+          Note 1:  The above definition of "cross-certificate" aligns with the defined term "CA-certificate" in X.509.
-          Note that this term is not to be confused with the X.500 "cACertificate" attribute type, which is unrelated.
+          Note that this term is not to be confused with the X.500 "cACertificate" attribute type, which is unrelated. \

-        1. Note 2.
-In many environments, the term "cross-certificate", unless further qualified, will be understood to be synonymous with "inter-domain cross-certificate" as defined above.
+          Note 2:  In many environments, the term "cross-certificate", unless further qualified, will be
+          understood to be synonymous with "inter-domain cross-certificate" as defined above. \

-        1. Note 3.
-Issuance of cross-certificates may be, but is not necessarily, mutual; that is, two CAs may issue cross-certificates for each other.
+          Note 3:  Issuance of cross-certificates may be, but is not necessarily, mutual; that is, two CAs may issue cross-certificates for each other.